GMC Canyon years to avoid — most common problems

 In terms of the second-gen Canyon models to avoid, there are several problematic model years.
 Among these, the 2015 and 2016 Canyon received the most complaints and there were numerous recalls triggered by the issues surrounding them,

-There were some airbag system faults that got handled in the 2016 recall, as well as problems with the brakes and power steering assists system.
+Some airbag faults were handled in the 2016 recall, as well as problems with the brakes and power steering assist system.
 These are all essential systems for driving safety, so it’s no wonder that drivers avoid them at all costs.
 Along with these, the 2018 model year also suffered from bad critics, mostly because of the low fuel pressure pump faults and transmission problems.

 We know that going through the numbers and the common issues may be scary for you as a potential buyer, but it’s crucial to help you make a well-informed decision.
 This doesn’t mean that all the GMC Canyon models are bad, so let’s take a look at the list of the model years that didn’t come with many problems: